 How Food Distributors are Moving to more Flexible Business Models

 Improving safety with 3PL has been critical for food distributors, but the problems facing them during COVID-19 are much more complex.
 The main reason food distributors have turned to 3PLs is their need for more flexible business models.
 Food distributors have needed to change the ways they store, handle, package, and transport food.
 They’ve needed to change routes, carriers, and safety protocols.
 Whether some of these changes will be permanent or temporary is up in the air as the course of the pandemic and politics is evolving.
-Simply put, food distributors have had no choice but to adopt more flexible business models, and they are gaining the necessary resources and expertise as well as improving safety with 3PL providers.
+Simply put, food distributors have had no choice but to adopt more flexible business models, and they are gaining the necessary resources and expertise as well as improving safety with 3PL food logistics providers.

 How Data Analysis Improves Food Distribution